 - the Annual Monitoring Report

-In addition to the DMWDF, there are two statements (one each for aggregate minerals and waste) to help prospective applicants prepare their applications for development in the period until future documents are adopted.
+In addition to the DMWDF, there are 2 statements (1 each for aggregate minerals and waste) to help prospective applicants prepare their applications for development in the period until future documents are adopted.

-The Minerals and Waste Development Scheme sets out the current programme for the preparation of the forthcoming planning documents that will, when adopted, replace those listed above.
+The Minerals and Waste Development Scheme sets out the current programme for the preparation of the forthcoming planning documents that will, when adopted, replace those listed.

 The scheme informs the public of what we are proposing and when, and at what stage, people can expect to be involved in the process.

 Please note that the Minerals and Waste Development Scheme is currently under review.
-When this is complete the new development scheme will be available on this page.
+When this is complete the new development scheme will be published.

 We are, together with Derby City Council, currently preparing a new Minerals Plan and a new Waste Plan.